emirhannay/HRMS/README.md

 >All active job adverts in the system can be listed.

->All active job postings in the system can be listed by date.
+>All active job adverts in the system can be listed by date.

->All active job postings of a company can be listed in the system.
+>All active job adverts of a company can be listed in the system.

 >Employers can close a advert in the system.